GPawi/LANDO/README.md

 ### _Getting **LANDO**_

-Users can download **LANDO** as [ZIP](https://github.com/GPawi/LANDO/archive/refs/heads/main.zip) or clone the repository via GitHub. **Windows** users will need to unzip the downloaded item into a folder named "LANDO-master".
+Users can download **LANDO** as [ZIP](https://github.com/GPawi/LANDO/archive/refs/heads/main.zip) or clone the repository via GitHub. **Windows** users will need to unzip the downloaded item into a folder named "LANDO-main".

 <p align="right">(<a href="#top">back to top</a>)</p>